Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Framework overview and task definition

-\begin{itemize} \item \textbf{Regions of interest extraction:} The task-specific segmentation model (Subsection~\ref{section:subsec:segmentationmodel}) was used to generate segmentation of tumors from the entire scan.
-Detected tumor regions from each scan were used to extract multiple 3D ROIs, ensuring the tumor appears within each ROI volume without precise centering (Figure~\ref{fig:overview2}a). \item \textbf{Feature extraction.} We repurposed the fine-tuned backbone encoder from the segmentation model to extract multi-scale features from the five encoder stages: the patch embedding layer (48 channels) and the four Swin Transformer stages (96, 192, 384, and 768 channels, respectively).
-All features were aggregated into a single scan-level descriptor through global average pooling (GAP) describing the scan as a vector of features (Figure~\ref{fig:overview2}b). \item \textbf{Training the OOD detector.} Feature vectors were extracted from ID lung cancer datasets as well as a representative set of OOD scans from tumor anchored regions as described above and used to train the RF classifier for each cohort once.
+\begin{itemize} \item \textbf{Regions of interest extraction:} The task-specific segmentation model (Subsection~\ref{section:subsec:segmentationmodel}) was used to generate tumor segmentations from the entire scan.
+Detected tumor regions were used to extract multiple 3D ROIs via random spatial offsets, ensuring the tumor appears within each ROI without precise centering (Figure~\ref{fig:overview2}a). \item \textbf{Feature extraction.} We repurposed the fine-tuned backbone encoder from the segmentation model to extract multi-scale features from the five encoder stages: the patch embedding layer (48 channels) and the four Swin Transformer stages (96, 192, 384, and 768 channels, respectively).
+Features were aggregated into a single scan-level descriptor using global average pooling (GAP) over tumor-anchored ROIs, producing a scan-level feature vector (Figure~\ref{fig:overview2}b).
+This tumor-conditioned aggregation emphasizes spatially relevant representations for downstream OOD discrimination. \item \textbf{Training the OOD detector.} Feature vectors were extracted from ID lung cancer datasets as well as a representative set of OOD scans from tumor-anchored regions as described above and used to train the RF classifier.
 This approach enabled our detector to learn subtle decision boundaries that distinguish shifts even between different diseases affecting the same anatomic region (Figure~\ref{fig:overview2}c). \item \textbf{Online inference.} Given a new test instance, the aforementioned pipeline extracts potential tumor regions and tumor-anchored ROIs, followed by the extraction of GAP features, which the RF classifier uses to generate scan-level OOD classification (Figure~\ref{fig:overview2}d). \end{itemize}